 At the outset, Pearl Tull is dying and cared for by her son, Ezra (the “good” son).
 Her mind slips back and she remembers her life, her marriage, and her children.
-(Usually I skip “dying person thinks about life” books, but this was worth the exception.)
 The non-linear narrative follows the pattern of memory and builds a cohesive picture of Pearl across the opening chapter.
 Chapter Two picks up from the perspective of one of her children and we learn that Pearl is an unreliable narrator; she shapes events according to how she views herself, and the way she wants to be remembered.
 Each chapter follows a different member of the family.
 The truth is likely somewhere between Pearl’s version, and those of her children.

 The family’s dysfunction stems from multiple places.
 The lazy answer is to say things take a turn when Beck, the husband/father, walks out when the kids are young.
 Pearl attempts to shield them with a charade that their father is on another sales trip, but they wise up and Beck’s departure becomes an unspoken thing in the house.
 When Cody, the oldest son, looks around Pearl’s room as a child: